residenttrickster/props-dq/README.md

 )
 ```

-6. Using the array you created in step 3, try to operate on that array to create programmatically create your JSX
+6. Using the array you created in step 3, try to operate on that array to programmatically create your JSX

 ex:
 ```jsx